openandclose/tosixinch/docs/overview.rst

         and that causes trouble to filepath conversion.

-        Because the clients doesn't have the same routing system as the servers, they cannot determine univocably the location of these 'clean' urls.
+        Because the clients doesn't have the same routing system as the servers, they cannot determine univocally the location of these 'clean' urls.

         For example, some sites actually use the same path component both as file and directory.